xmonader/info_foundation/docs/blog/do-with-new-edge-cloud.md

 ### IAAS

 The TF-node technology enables hardware capabilities to be used for IAAS services in a very efficient way.
-Overhead is reduced to a minimum by stripping out unnecessary layers of software that have been invented and implemented over the last decade to patch scaling and performance problems.
-The engineers have always looked at the root cause of issues and by innovating at the core algorithm level solved issues.
+Overhead is reduced to a minimum by stripping out unnecessary layers of software that have been implemented over the last decade to patch scaling and performance problems.
+Our engineers have always looked at the root cause of issues and by innovating at the core algorithm level solved issues.
 Examples are:

 - **Less is more**: Scale down the operating system for a virtualisation architecture to a minimum and boot it over the network - no local operating system files installed on local storage.
 - **Look at root causes, do not invent painkillers**: Step away from existing storage solutions that have a need for proprietary acceleration hardware and use standard off the shelf, affordable and efficient components with a 100% software based storage solution that is able to withstand hardware failures without requiring human intervention - creating a very efficient, reliable and performing storage solution that can operate standalone.